yarrow/zet/README.md

 * `zet multiple x y z` outputs the lines that occur in two or more of `x`, `y`, and `z`.

+## Limitations

+* Zet currently doesn't work with UTF-16LE and UTF-16BE file encodings, and doesn't work well with UTF-8 files that start with a Byte Order Mark.
+So it's currently not a good fit for Windows.
+(The plan is to change this!)
+* In some files, the last line lacks an end of line marker.
+Zet will add that marker (so such a line can be usefully compared to a line in the middle of a file), using `\r\n` if the first line in the file ended that way, or `\n` if not.
+If the file has only a single line, not terminated, then Zet will use `\n`, which could be a problem if other files use `\r\n`.

 ## License

 Licensed under either of